mmcdermott/comprehensive_MTL_EHR/README.md

-# A comprehensive evaluation of Multi-task learning on EHR timeseries
+# A Comprehensive Evaluation of Multi-task Learning on EHR Timeseries
+Source code for our paper (link forthcoming) examining multi-task learning on EHR timeseries data.
+For any questions, please contact `mmd@mit.edu`.

 # Install

 Set up the repository